The Brown Chronicle

 Going home was an absolute whirlwind.
 Found out the news Wed. night.
 Hardly slept.
 Flew home early early Friday.
 Hardly slept again bc of the early flight...which we missed (by 3 min and which was no fault of our own...gah).
 I was nervous to be home and having to face reality, but being home was so good.
 I love my family so much.
 They are all anchored, strong and amazing.
 We cried together and laughed together and talked and analyzed and remembered.
 There was a very special spirit there.
 Ironic, considering the situation, but it was true.
 We were so unified and the veil seemed thin.
 Oh how I needed my family.

 My mom was picking up Katie's kids on Saturday at the courthouse for a court-ordered-grandparent visit (unrelated to Katie's passing).
 My parents had spent thousands of dollars to get grandparent rights.
-Sometime during the exchange with Hillary my mom remembered that Katie had very emphatically asked her 4 days before passing away that the fued (ie war) with Jake and Hillary be OVER.
-It had been long lasting, ugly and bitter.
-My mom told Hillary she was done fighting because Katie had requested it.
-She'd told my mom that she needed to pray that Jake and Hillary be able to feel the love of Christ.
+Sometime during the exchange my mom remembered that Katie had very emphatically asked her 4 days before passing away that the fued over the kids be OVER.
+It had been long lasting and bitter.
 Forgiveness was a huge miracle for our family to say the least, and a burden off our shoulders.
-Also such a relief for Katie's kids.
-When they saw Hillary and my mom hug each other and almost couldn't believe their eyes.
+Also probably such a relief for Katie's kids.

 The girls were all invited to dress Katie on Sunday night before the viewing.
 None of the inlaws ended up going though, just the sisters.
 It was such a peaceful experience.
 My mom said a powerful prayer and thanked Heavenly Father for helping the fued to be over.
 It was the healing we all needed...especially my mom.
 Jill did Katie's nails (french tipped) and I curled her hair.
 She has beautiful and hands and finger nails.
 Mom french braided it (inside out) like a headband and all the girls matched our hair to hers.
 Her hair felt just like I remembered it.
 I was surprised.
 I thought it would lose some of its luster and coarsen up a bit but it was just as shiny and beautiful as always.
 I think the familiarity of her hands and hair made it seem like she was just sleeping and would wake up at any time.

 The viewing was packed.
-I saw some of my very favorite people on the planet there.
+I saw so many people that I love there.
 It was supposed to last from 6-8 but we didn't leave until 10:30.
 The very end of it was spent with just the siblings a few cousins on my mom's side though.
 Once again, we cried together and laughed together.
 There was such a sweet spirit there.
 Again, the veil was thin.
 This was the night I started to lose my voice completely.
 Six days later, and its still not back.

 Monday was another viewing before the funeral, the funeral, and the burial in Goshen Cemetary.
 Each of the siblings spoke.
 We were only supposed to go for 3 minutes but I went way over (whoops).
 I also played "If you could Hie to Kolob."